Updated on the 29th September 2020

 Learnosity is an international software education company based out of Sydney.
 They have 80 employees and were founded in 2007.

 Innowell is a company that provides digital mental health products and services to workplaces, insurers, schools and universities.
 They have 58 staff members.
-Both companies have had a headcount growth of approximately 300% this year alone!
+In previous years, both companies have had a headcount growth of approximately 300%!
 They certainly know a thing or two about managing an evolving team and scaling processes.

 Employment Hero (our humble selves) is a software that helps small and medium Australian businesses manage HR, payroll, employee engagement and benefits.
 We have over 100 employees and counting.
-2018 has been a huge year for us.
+The past few years have been huge for us.
 As well as receiving Series B funding and increasing our headcount, we’ve rebranded and launched a new suite of products.
 It’s therefore a huge priority of ours to keep our hardworking team engaged and feeling appreciated.

 Our panel from left to right, Cat Prestipino (moderator and Employment Hero’s CMO), Alex Hattingh (Chief People Officer at Employment Hero), Claire Barzan (Office Manager at Learnosity) and Will Fellowes (CFO & COO at Innowell).